onflow/cadence/docs/language/operators.md

 ## Bitwise Operators

-Bitwise operators enable the manipulation of individual bits of integers.
+Bitwise operators enable the manipulation of individual bits of unsigned and signed integers.
 They're often used in low-level programming.

 - Bitwise AND: `a & b`